How to become a bookbinder

 - art conservation and restoration

-You'll need to check that your chosen course covers methods used in bookbinding.
+You'll need to check that the course covers methods used in bookbinding.

 Entry requirements